thomasgriffin/TGM-Updater/README.md

 TGM Updater
 ===========

+**Note: This class is a work in progress and should not be used on live sites just yet.
+I will announce when it is at a stable 1.0.0 release.**

 It's time that the private and commercial plugin world inside of WordPress get serious about automatic plugin updates.
 With the newly minted TGM Updater library, you now have no excuse. :-)

 The TGM Updater library is a modification of the automatic updater class used inside of [Soliloquy](http://soliloquywp.com/), my own (and the best) responsive WordPress slider plugin.
 It has been tested, refined, used and abused on over 10,000 WordPress installs.
 To put it short - **this class simply works.** Just follow the instructions correctly and you will be up and running with your own automatic plugin updates in no time flat!